 Assistant Professor of Neurology

-I am a board-certified neurologist who specializes in Movement Disorders at the University of Colorado Anschutz Medical Campus.
-I completed my undergraduate education at Wellesley College and medical school at Lake Erie College of Osteopathic Medicine.
+I am a board-certified neurologist who specializes in movement disorders at the University of Colorado Anschutz Medical Campus.
+I completed my undergraduate education at Wellesley College and medical school at the Lake Erie College of Osteopathic Medicine.
 Following medical school, I completed Neurology training and a Movement Disorders and Deep Brain Stimulation Fellowship at the Barrow Neurological Institute.

 Assistant Professor of Neurology and Neurosurgery

-My clinical expertise includes the management of movement disorders including Parkinson disease, atypical parkinsonism, tremor, ataxia, dystonia, chorea, tics / Tourette syndrome, restless legs syndrome, and myoclonus.
+My clinical expertise includes the management of movement disorders including Parkinson’s disease, atypical parkinsonism, tremor, ataxia, dystonia, chorea, tics/Tourette syndrome, restless leg syndrome, and myoclonus.
 I perform procedures including botulinum toxin injection and DBS programming.
 I also perform electrophysiological monitoring and intraoperative assessments during DBS surgery.
-My research interest is in non-motor Parkinson disease symptoms, with a particular interest in how these symptoms might be affected by advanced therapies including DBS.
+My research interest is in non-motor Parkinson disease symptoms, with a particular interest in how these symptoms might be affected by advanced therapies, including DBS.
 I am a member of the American Academy of Neurology, the International Parkinson and Movement Disorders Society, and the Society for Neuroscience.

 I see patients at the UCHealth University of Colorado Hospital and UCHealth Lone Tree Medical Center.